Stories Matter Foundation presents the 6th Annual CHIRBy Awards, a virtual fundraising ceremony honoring the “literary gold” writers of Chicago.

 Adam Morgan Literary Citizen Award

 Named after the Chicago Review of Books‘ founder, Adam Morgan, the Adam Morgan Literary Citizen Award is given to a person who has made outstanding contributions to Chicago’s literary scene.
-Adam was honored to name Kathleen Rooney for her work with Poems While You Wait and Rose Metal Press.
+For 2021, Adam was honored to name Kathleen Rooney for her work with Poems While You Wait and Rose Metal Press.